Introduction: Why SEO in Canada Requires a Different Strategy

 - Use structured data where appropriate to clarify page meaning.

-Province → City → Service Internal Linking Blueprint (Local Dominance Without Duplication)
+Province to City to Service: Internal Linking Blueprint

 Use this structure to avoid duplication and strengthen both local and national rankings: